CBD Label Design Tips

 - If you are sending us label files to print, please provide each product SKU as an individual PDF, with all fonts outlined.
 This ensures the text layout remains the same despite what fonts are available on the prepress computers.

-We hope this helps you create your own custom CBD labels!
+We hope this helps you create your own custom CBD Label Design!